 Student Award

-Join an inspiring event with perspectives on urban mobility: then, now and tomorrow
+Join an inspiring event with perspectives on mobility in growing cities

 This event is designed to inspire and engage a diverse audience, including public and private landlords, local officials, (micro-)mobility providers such as car rental/sharing or bicycle sharing, and public transport services.